 J.C.V. made CVL “acidic” and more volcanological from the early nineties to early 2000’s, after the limnological trigger of Lake Nyos in 1986.
-His research and teaching is famous for being expansive, creative, innovating, even explosive… as his CVL Leadership was for many years.
+His research and teaching is famous for being expansive, creative, innovating, eclectic, even explosive… as his CVL Leadership was for many years.
 After guiding several CVL workshops, and 10+ years pioneering work at Copahue volcano (Argentina-Chile) J.C.V. stepped back in 2008, pushing young people to take over (CVL7-2010, Costa Rica).
 Joop supervised many students that published milestone papers for our community (Greg Pasternack, Maarten de Moor).
 J.C.V. was the chief organizer of the CVL4-1996, 5-2000 and 6-2004 Workshops, and multiple editor of Special Volumes on crater lakes.
-At the moment it seems J.C.V. is missing CVL: we know you’re working on lakes.
+At the moment it seems J.C.V. is missing CVL: we know you’re working on the Newberry lakes.
 Welcome back Joop!

 Minoru Kusakabe (CVL “founding father”)